adamcameron/cfml24h/Chapter-2.md

 for (initial; beforeEach; afterEach) statement(s)
 ````

-* `initial`: this statement is once and only once before processing any of the rest of the code in the loop.
+* `initial`: this statement is executed once and only once before processing any of the rest of the code in the loop.
 This can be any single assignment statement.
 * `beforeEach`: this is a boolean expression which is checked before each iteration (including before the first iteration) of the loop.
 If the expression is `true`, then the loop body is executed; if it is `false` (or `null`), processing continues *after* the `for` statement's code block.
 Note that if the expression is `false` from the outset, then the loop body is *not* executed even a first time.
 So it's possible for a `for` loop's code block to not be executed.
 * `afterEach`: at the end of each iteration of the loop, this expression is evaluated.
 It's only evaluated at all if the `beforeEach` expression was `true`.
 * `statement(s)`: the code that is repeated by the loop: either a single statement or a block of statements.